-The District is committed under various subscriptions for cybersecurity, digital accessibility and public records archival software.
-The subscription arrangement for the digital accessibility software is a two year term with annual payments.
-The other subscription arrangements are three year terms with annual payments.
-The District recognized lease principal and interest expenditures and lease liabilities for subscriptions to implement GASB Statement No. 96.
+The District is committed under various subscriptions for cybersecurity, digital accessibility, public records archival, video application, website and mass communication software.
+The subscription arrangement for the digital accessibility software is a two-year term with annual payments.
+The subscription arrangement for the website and mass communication software is a five-year term with annual payments.
+The other subscription arrangements are three-year terms with annual payments.
+The subscription liability was reduced by \$46,414.57 for a subscription remeasurement.

-As of August 31, 2023, the principal and interest requirements to maturity are as follows:
+As of August 31, 2024, the principal and interest requirements to maturity are as follows: